eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 The number of elements in each subproblem are halved on each level, and the number of halves until reaching 1 element is $$\lg_2 n$$.
 Because recursion goes $$\lg n$$ levels deep, and linear work is done per level, the total running time is $$O(n\log n)$$ {% cite algorithm-design-manual -l 122 %}.

 Merging two arrays like this uses a third array to store the results, which must be the size of both arrays.
-Thus, the memory use of merge sort is $$O(n)$$ memory of the size of the array being sorted check {% cite algorithm-design-manual -l 122 %}.
+Thus, the space complexity of merge sort is $$O(n)$$ {% cite algorithm-design-manual -l 122 %}.

-_Note: It's possible to implement merge sort in an array without using much extra storage (see Kronrod's algorithm) {% cite algorithm-design-manual -l 138 %}_
+_Note: It's possible to implement merge sort in an array without using much extra storage (see Kronrod's algorithm) {% cite algorithm-design-manual -l 138 %}._

 The following code implements merge sort: